cafuego/puppet_tutorial_lca2010/project.markdown

 * Get an introduction to Puppet
 * Build a simple Puppet Repository
-* Know how to use the tool
+* Learn how to use the tool

 Getting Started